-But the hoards of people settling in the new city never came, and large businesses never set up shop except for one cement plant.
-Ten years later, California City was nothing but a shell.
+But the hoards of people who were supposed to settle in the 186.5 square-mile new city never materialized, and large businesses never set up shop, except for one cement plant.
+Companies were even offered land at $1 an acre but no would take the chance.
+Ten years later, California City appeared to be nothing but a shell, and the population was 1,700.
 What was left was a barren skeleton of neatly paved dirt roads adorned with white posts of street names that would never be used.
 The bubble had burst on California City, if it had even got that far.